NGSchoolEU/ngs19/Prometheus_QuickStart.md

 #### Software instalation

-Users from the `plggngs_adm` group which contains the organizers and hackathon mentors can install python modules with pip and R packages after sourcing their appropriate `*rc` file.
+Users from the `plggngs_adm` group which contains the organizers and hackathon mentors can install Python modules with pip and R packages after sourcing their appropriate `*rc` file.
 The packages and modules installed in this way will be available for all the users of their workshop.
 For example: